 In the mid-1960s, a Norwegian statistician programmed a computer to count all of the wars through the 6,000 years of mankind’s history.
 It concluded that 14,531 wars had been fought.
 But this was merely the number that were known and recorded.
 How many more were not?
 And consider that this was several decades ago.
 Countless more have been fought since then.
 Of course, this does not count the endless stream of individual terrorist acts, such as suicide bombings and other assaults, which occur in undeclared wars.

 Incredible new weapons technology has forever altered the face of war.
 “Smart” bombs, which are laser-guided to bring precision and efficiency to the art of killing, have replaced many types of “dumb” bombs.
-Military scientists have now developed cluster bombs, called “daisy cutters” because they cut down large numbers of human beings, like a lawnmower cuts grass.
+Military scientists have now developed cluster bombs, called “daisy cutters.”
+These cut down large numbers of human beings, like a lawnmower cuts grass.
 Also, there are new bombs called “bunker-busters” that can penetrate deep into the earth in pursuit of enemies hiding in caves before detonating and killing the inhabitants.

 Various highly lethal kinds of attack aircraft now exist—helicopters, jets, bombers, gunships—that have brought conventional warfare to a pinnacle of destructive capability never before known.
 A 2,000 pound, precision, satellite-guided bomb has a “kill zone” of 1,300 yards radius (almost three quarters of a mile).
 It kills and maims indiscriminately.
 So this can sometimes involve “friendly fire” casualties, in which one’s own troops are hit.

 Modern military thinkers and strategists are now forced to think and talk in terms of protection from, or delivery of, “weapons of mass destruction.”
-The killing capability of nuclear, chemical and biological weapons and, now, radiological or “dirty bombs,” is almost indescribably horrible.
+The killing capability of nuclear, chemical and biological weapons, and now radiological or “dirty bombs,” is almost indescribably horrible.
 Yet these weapons are now apparently in the hands of unstable countries and regimes, which may not be fully capable of controlling their use or safeguarding their inventory.

 This is why the famous American General, Douglas MacArthur, stated, “Men since the beginning of time have sought peace…Military alliances, balances of power, leagues of nations, all in turn failed, leaving the only path to be by way of the crucible of war.
 The utter destructiveness of war now blocks out this alternative.
 We have had our last chance.